Skip to main content

 Q4.
 Do bills in Jaz include audit information?

-• Click on Show More under Bill Details to reveal the field.
+• Click Show More under Bill Details to reveal these fields.

 • To find the exchange rate for a bill with non-base currency: